alan-turing-institute/prompto/docs/evaluation.md

 Therefore, given a _completed_ experiment file (i.e., a jsonl file where each line is a json object containing the prompt and response from a model), we can create another experiment file where the prompts are generated using some judge evaluation template and the completed response file.
 We must specify the model that we want to use as the judge.
 We call this a _judge_ experiment file and we can use `prompto` again to run this experiment and obtain the judge evaluation responses.

+Also see the [Running LLM-as-judge experiment notebook](https://alan-turing-institute.github.io/prompto/examples/evaluation/running_llm_as_judge_experiment/) for a more detailed walkthrough the library for creating and running judge evaluations.

 ### Judge folder

 To run an LLM-as-judge evaluation, you must first create a _judge folder_ consisting of: